OxL3on/CYBERSECURITY/CTFs/ctf-Resources/README.md

  - [CWE_checker](https://github.com/fkie-cad/cwe_checker) - Finds vulnerable patterns in binary executables.
  - [Demovfuscator](https://github.com/kirschju/demovfuscator) - A work-in-progress deobfuscator for movfuscated binaries.
  - [Disassembler.io](https://onlinedisassembler.com/static/home/index.html) - Disassemble On Demand.
-A lightweight, online service for when you don’t have the time, resources, or requirements to use a heavier-weight alternative.
  - [dnSpy](https://github.com/dnSpy/dnSpy) - .NET debugger and assembly editor.
  - [EasyPythonDecompiler](https://sourceforge.net/projects/easypythondecompiler/) - A small .exe GUI application that will "decompile" Python bytecode, often seen in .pyc extension.
  - [Frida](https://github.com/frida/) - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.